Whichever headset you're using, these are the best VR games you can play to make the most of your futuristic peripheral.

 The Talos Principle is a first-person puzzle game, easily adapted fully into VR and suitable for any play-space configuration.
 In this game, you'll have to line up light beams to turn on and off force fields that block your path, manipulate blocks using motion controls, and solve other mind-bending puzzles while avoiding drones that seek to stop you.

-Where many VR games focus on action, The Talos Principle offers something a little more chill and cerebral.
+Where many of the best VR games focus on action, The Talos Principle offers something a little more chill and cerebral.
 This extends to the game's single-player campaign story.
 You play as an android being guided by a mysterious voice while you learn about the last days of humanity on Earth, and what your place will be within it.
-Through other characters you meet, and messages you find in the environment however, you'll discover the story is in fact as complicated as the puzzles the voice is asking you to solve.

 18. LA Noire: The VR Case Files (HTC Vive)